gaurav-arena/gaurav-arena/README.md

 - 💬 Ask me about my transition from a Quality Analayst (Software Tester) to an aspiring data scientist.
 - 📫 Email: gaurav.arena121@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am still lookinf for a fun fact about me!
+- ⚡ Fun fact: I am still looking for a fun fact about me!

 ## 🔧 Skills